JanaSperschneider/EffectorP-2.0/README.txt

 -----------------------------------------------------------------------------------------------------------
 -----------------------------------------------------------------------------------------------------------
-EffectorP: predicting fungal effector proteins from secretomes using machine learning Copyright (C) 2015-2016 Jana Sperschneider
+Improved prediction of fungal effector proteins from secretomes with EffectorP 2.0 Copyright (C) 2017-2018 Jana Sperschneider
 Contact: jana.sperschneider@csiro.au
 -----------------------------------------------------------------------------------------------------------
 -----------------------------------------------------------------------------------------------------------
-Installation instructions for EffectorP 1.0
+Installation instructions for EffectorP 2.0
 -----------------------------------------------------------------------------------------------------------
 -----------------------------------------------------------------------------------------------------------
-EffectorP relies on two tools, the EMBOSS software and the WEKA 3.6 software.
+EffectorP relies on two tools, the EMBOSS software and the WEKA 3.8.1 software.
 These have been shipped with the EffectorP 1.0.tar.gz file, but they need to be installed by the user.

-1) Extract the EffectorP 1.0 archive:
+1) Extract the EffectorP 2.0 archive:

 -----------------------------------------
-tar xvf EffectorP_1.0.tar.gz
+tar xvf EffectorP_2.0.tar.gz
-cd EffectorP_1.0
+cd EffectorP_2.0
 -----------------------------------------

 2) Install EMBOSS